 - Students who choose majors that they love graduate with higher grade point averages.

-Finding the right major can take time and a willingness to try new classes and to talk to others in the discipline.
-A good place to start is with your advisor in the Academic Advising Center.
-AAC advisors know about each major offered for undergraduates at The University of Iowa and can also refer you to experts in the field.
-Students no longer advised by the Center are welcome to use its Advisor on Call service.
+If you are advised in the Academic Advising Center (AAC), a good place to start is with your AAC advisor.
+AAC advisors know about each major offered for undergraduates at the University of Iowa and can also refer you to experts in the field.
+Students no longer advised by the Academic Advising Center are welcome to use its Advisor on Call service to discuss major exploration.